 You don't want to put just any choline supplement in your head.
 You want the BEST nootropic choline type for the job.

-One of the most frequently asked questions by nootropic newcomers and veterans alike is: Which cholinergic nootropic is the best?
+One of the most frequently asked questions by nootropic supplement newcomers and veterans alike is: Which cholinergic nootropic is the best for my health?

 And there's a good reason for the frequency of this question: the cholinergic biopathway is arguably the most important brain pathway for enhancing cognition, due to the brain's high demand of choline.
 So much so that choline and acetylcholine levels are often viewed as reliable biomarkers of long-term cognitive health.